Mohamed bin Zayed Al Nahyan: Africa

 The Emirates’ policy in Africa majorly involved three categories– Commercial, strategic and financial role.
-Under Mohamed’s leadership, the Emirates’ total investments into Africa increased to $110bn, as China was cutting down loans to the continent.
+Under Mohamed's leadership, the Emirates’ total investments into Africa increased to $110bn, as China was cutting down loans to the continent.
 In 2022 and 2023, the Emirates also pledged investments worth $97bn across ports, renewable energy, mining, agriculture, real estate, communications and manufacturing in Africa.
 In a decade, the UAE maintained a position amongst the top 4 investors of Africa.
 The Emirati influence in Africa has also been on the rise.
 Even though Dubai denied to extradite Gupta brothers, who were accused of looting South Africa by the authorities, Mohamed was welcomed in the state.
 Mohamed also donated around $1mn to upgrade a runway of an airport in the Eastern Cape province.
 In April 2023, Mohamed, his family and friends, traveled to Eastern Cape to stay at his private resort to celebrate Eid.
-The UAE’s presence was also seen in wars, including in Libya, Ethiopia and Sudan.
+The UAE's presence was also seen in wars, including in Libya, Ethiopia and Sudan.
 In Ethiopia, the Emirates provided military support to the government in the war against the forces from Tigray.
-In 2019 and 2020, the UAE’s actions in the Libya war were controversial, where it supported the Libyan warload, Khalifa Haftar.
+In 2019 and 2020, the UAE's actions in the Libya war were controversial, where it supported the Libyan warlord, Khalifa Haftar.
 In Sudan, the UAE was accused of fueling the war by supporting Hemedti’s Rapid Support Forces, which the Emirates has repeatedly denied.
-African leaders increasingly welcomed investments from the UAE, which offered a financial boost to Africa’s green energy sector.
-Between 2019-2023, Emirati investments in renewable energy amounted to $72 billion.
-However, the UAE’s rising climate finance commitments in Africa were questioned by activists and analysts.
-They raised concerns around the UAE’s rights records, treatment of migrant workers, support for hydrocarbons, and its failure to address environmental issues.
+African leaders increasingly welcomed investments from the UAE, which offered a financial boost to Africa's green energy sector.
+Between 2019 and 2023, Emirati investments in renewable energy amounted to $72 billion.
+However, the UAE's rising climate finance commitments in Africa were questioned by activists and analysts.
+They raised concerns around the UAE's rights records, treatment of migrant workers, support for hydrocarbons, and its failure to address environmental issues.

 Sudan

-During the Sudanese civil war that broke out in 2023 between the Sudanese Armed Forces and its former paramiltary wing, the Rapid Support Forces (RSF), the UAE covertly provided arms to the RSF, which has perpetrated massive crimes against humanity in Sudan, including large-scale sexual violence, indiscriminate killings, and ethnic cleansing.
+During the Sudanese civil war that broke out in 2023 between the Sudanese Armed Forces and its former paramilitary wing, the Rapid Support Forces (RSF), the UAE covertly provided arms to the RSF, which has perpetrated massive crimes against humanity in Sudan, including large-scale sexual violence, indiscriminate killings, and ethnic cleansing.
 The UAE used the cover of humanitarian relief efforts under Red Crescent auspices to ship the weapons to RSF, including powerful drones, howitzers, multiple rocket launchers, and antiaircraft missiles, and is regarded as the most important foreign ally of RSF and its head Mohamed Hamdan Dagalo (known as Hemeti).
 Although the UAE officially denies arming any of the combatants in the Sudan conflict, Emirati officials reportedly made an implicit acknowledgement of the country's support for Hemeti after being confronted by U.S. officials.
 Groups such as Refugees International have criticized MBZ for his support for the RSF.